mvromer/Stamp/README.md

 the template's contents did not change.

 ## Trust model
-Templates can allow the execution of arbitrary code through substitution expressions and hook scripts.
-For this reason,
+Templates can execute arbitrary code through substitution expressions and hook scripts.
+For this reason, a template must be marked as trusted before it can be instantiated by Stamp.
+By default, all templates are implicitly untrusted.

+When Stamp attempts to instantiate an untrusted template, it will prompt the user with a list of
+choices:

+* View the template's contents - This will display all executable code segments in the template.
+* Trust the template for the duration of the current run only and continue execution.
+* Mark the template as trusted and continue execution.